Teresa Albuquerque

 Teresa Albuquerque (née Moraes; 1930 – June 2017) was an Indian historian who specialised in the Goan diaspora and the colonial history of Bombay.

 Early and personal life

 Teresa Moraes was born in Poona, Bombay Presidency, in 1930, in a notable Goan family.
-Her brother was the journalist Frank Moraes.
+Her brother was journalist Frank Moraes.
 She obtained a BA Honours degree in English and French from St Xavier's College, Bombay, which she followed up with an MA and Ph.D. in history from the University of Bombay.
 She married Matthew Albuquerque.